mastertilla/Customer_Sentiment/README.md

 2. Download and unzip CoreNLP from https://stanfordnlp.github.io/CoreNLP/ in your preferred location
 3. In the terminal, navigate to the CoreNLP folder.
 4. Run ``java -mx6g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -timeout 5000``

+You also need to download Chromedriver (http://chromedriver.chromium.org/downloads) and save the .exe file into the repo folder.

 ### Installing